Freight Shipping from Boise to Newark

 How much does it cost to ship freight from Boise to Newark?

-Full truckload (FTL) rates from Boise, ID to Newark, NJ currently range from $5,977-$7,367 for a standard dry van load over the 2,780-mile route.
+Full truckload (FTL) rates from Boise, ID to Newark, NJ currently range $5,977-$7,367 (roughly $2.16-$2.65 per mile over 2,780 miles).
 LTL shipments typically cost $1,729-$2,763 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Boise to Newark?